Please ensure Javascript is enabled for purposes of website accessibility

 Dow is a commodity chemical producer which many investors consider to be both a “contrarian cyclical” play as well as having short-cycle exposure.
 While DOW’s stock price fell 58% during the early 2020 market rout, its long-term history of maintaining a healthy dividend was left intact and makes it a worthwhile consideration for income-oriented investors.

-And while other industries are likely to be negatively impacted by inflation and rising interest rates, Dow should thrive in such an environment.
+And while other industries are likely to be negatively impacted by inflation, Dow should thrive in such an environment.
 Indeed, management recently observed that “inflation has always been a positive for our business, and over the last 30 years, when the Fed raises interest rates, that typically tends to drive outperformance in our sector versus the other sectors.”
-Moreover, Dow should benefit as global demand for commodities chemicals increases as economies around the world reopen.
+Moreover, Dow should benefit as global demand for commodities chemicals increases as economies around the world strengthen.

 Chevron is one of the world’s largest oil companies, with energy exploration, production, refining, trading and transport operations that circle the globe.
 Founded in 1879, Chevron has paid dividends since 1970.

-Like the rest of the energy sector, Chevron’s stock tanked in early 2020 but has since returned more than 100%, with the lion’s share of those gains coming in 2021 and 2022.
+Like the rest of the energy sector, Chevron’s stock tanked in early 2020 but has since returned more than 150%.

-Chevron has a steady record of dividend payments despite crises in the energy sector, most recently increasing its dividend 6% last year.
+Chevron has a steady record of dividend payments despite crises in the energy sector, most recently increasing its dividend 8% this year.
 Although the stock’s dividend payout ratio has popped over 100% several times, CVX is currently on the Dividend Aristocrats list.

 Like its peer Exxon, the stock is choppy at times and has a tendency to surge and crash with oil prices.
-But should crude rebound from its current depressed levels, CVX is a worthwhile choice for investors who want some exposure to the leaner and meaner energy sector.
+But should crude hold its recent gains, CVX is a worthwhile choice for investors who want some exposure to the leaner and meaner energy sector.

 Cisco, originally founded in 1984, is a global technology company that specializes in connectivity.
 Its routers, switching, mobile and data center solutions are widespread and heavily integrated into its end users’ infrastructure.

-The company has been steadily paying (and raising) its dividend for years but the shares have struggled in recent history, up only 8% in the last five years and 3.6% in 2023 despite a major rally in tech shares.
+The company has been steadily paying (and raising) its dividend for years, but the shares have struggled in recent history, still down more than 11% from their 2021 highs despite a major rally in tech shares.

-The company recently announced the acquisition of cybersecurity analytics firm Splunk (SPLK), which is expected to close in the third quarter of 2024.
+The company recently announced the acquisition of cybersecurity analytics firm Splunk (SPLK), which is expected to add market-leading security to its networking prowess.

-More pressing for shares have been signs that order flow is slowing for Cisco, with lower Q2 2024 revenue guidance following a best-ever Q1 report.
+More pressing for shares have been signs that order flow is slowing for Cisco, with Q3 revenue down 13% year over year, Q4 revenue down 10%, and full-year 2024 revenue down 6%.
 The firm believes orders accelerated due to supply chain disruptions and, now that those disruptions are resolving, customers will delay orders while they digest the backlog.

 Dividend Yield 2.9%